Cephou/darktide-autobuyer/README.md

 ```sh
 node bot.js
 ```
-If your steam guard is enabled, you should either accept the phone notification OR enter the code in the chrome window (for that you need to have modeDebug set to true)
+If your steam guard is enabled, you should either accept the phone notification OR enter the code in the chrome window (for that you need to have modeDebug set to true).

+The script should display a line to tell if your buyWeapons parameter is activated or not, and then each hour it will display a line with the current date time.
+If a weapon is found, it will display the weapon's stats.

 Have fun !